fwd/nano-to/readme.md

 ## Checkout UI

-Free, Hosted, Non-custodial Checkout Pages for any Nano Address or Nano.to Username.
+Free Github Hosted, **Non-custodial** Checkout Pages for your Nano Address.

 **Any Address:**
 ```bash